doug-moen/openscad2/rfc/Objects.md

 ### Customization

-`object(name1=value1, name2=value2, ...)` customizes an object,
+`object(name1=value1, name2=value2, ...)` customizes an object
-overriding specified definitions with new values, by re-evaluating the script and returning a new object.
+by overriding specified definitions with new values, re-evaluating the script and returning a new object.

 ```
 // add a lollipop with bigger candy to the geometry list
 lollipop(radius=15);
 ```

-Customization can also be specified on the command line with the `-D` flag.
+A script can be customized on the command line with the `-D` flag.
 ```
 openscad -Dname1=value1 -Dname2=value2 ... myscript.scad
 ```

+The new Customizer GUI under development does the same thing, only interactively.

 ### Inclusion